Opium Federal Defense

 The Law Offices of Jerod Gunsberg has years of experience in defending federal drug cases and negotiating with local federal prosecutors.
 Whether it involves representing people who have told that they are only “witnesses” in an opium case, or thoroughly reviewing police searches and seizures of client property that were conducted with or without a warrant, we are able to provide an aggressive and practical defense in opium cases based on our extensive experience in federal court.

-For a free and confidential consultation, call Los Angeles opium defense lawyer Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call Los Angeles opium defense lawyer Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.